-1.2 EMPLOYEE RELATIONS AND WORKING CONDITIONS A professional mobility policy Sources ALMA's social model is based on capitalising on the experience and expertise of its employees.
+1.2 EMPLOYEE RELATIONS AND WORKING CONDITIONS

+A professional mobility policy

+Sources ALMA's social model is based on capitalising on the experience and expertise of its employees.

 Sources ALMA offers its employees who have the desire and skills to do so, the opportunity to move up the career ladder or broaden their skills when the opportunity arises.
-Business development, particularly in the UK and Germany for 2023, and increased recycling have opened up new career opportunities for some employees.
-The company's geographical expansion has meant that employees have had to move to new sites in order to introduce new working methods and pass on Sources
+Business development, particularly in the UK and Germany, and increased recycling have opened up new career opportunities for some employees.
+The company's geographical expansion has meant that employees have had to move to new sites in order to introduce new working methods and pass on Sources ALMA's know-how.

-ALMA's know-how.
 Internal mobility provides skills development and long-term access to promotion.

 As a result, the management of our sales teams is promoted from within.
-Similarly, the vast majority of production sites are under the responsibility of Plant Managers.
-Some of them started their career with the company as operators.
-This reflects the commitment of a loyal and passionate team, with 60% of the workforce on permanent contracts at the end of 2023 having been with the company for more than 10 years, driven by the 'in-house spirit' and the employees' attachment to a family business.
+The same is true of the vast majority of Plant Managers at production sites: some of them even started their career with the company as operators.

+This reflects the commitment of a loyal and passionate team, with 55.5% of the workforce on permanent contracts at the end of 2024 having been with the company for more than 10 years, driven by the 'in-house spirit' and the employees' attachment to a family business.
 The emphasis is on human contact.
 Sources ALMA's aim is to have employees who feel at home in the company.
 Employees have the opportunity to put forward ideas for improving their workspaces.